Equivariant iterated loop space theory and permutative G-categories: Examples of and ring -categories

 For a morphism

-define $\xi_j(\io; \al_1, \cdots , \al_j)$ to be the unique isomorphism of $R$-modules that makes the following diagram commute.
+define $\xi_j(\ze; \nu_1, \cdots , \nu_j)$ to be the unique isomorphism of $R$-modules that makes the following diagram commute.

-Then the $\xi_j$ specify an action of $\sQ_G$ on $\sG\!\sL_G(R)$. \end{proof}
+Then the $\xi_j$ specify an action of $\sV^\times_G$ on $\sG\!\sL_G(R)$. \end{proof}

-Restricting the action from $\sQ_G$ to $\sR_G$, the examples above and easy diagram chases prove that the operad pair $(\sP_G,\sR_G)$ acts on the categories $\sE_G$ and $\sG\!\sL_G(R)$.
+Restricting the action from $\sV^\times_G$ to $\sW_G$, the examples above and easy diagram chases prove that the operad pair $(\sV_G,\sW_G)$ acts on the categories $\sE_G$ and $\sG\!\sL_G(R)$.
 This proves the following result.

-\begin{thm} The categories $\sE_G$ and $\sG\!\sL_G(R)$ for a commutative $G$-ring $R$ are $E_{\infty}$ ring $G$-categories in the sense of \myref{bipermcat}. \end{thm}
+\begin{thm} The categories $\sE^U_G$ and $\sG\!\sL_G(R)$ for a commutative $G$-ring $R$ are $E_{\infty}$ ring $G$-categories in the sense of \myref{bipermcat}. \end{thm}

-Observe that since we lack a clear categorical definition of a genuine symmetric monoidal $G$-category, we do not know how to give a categorical definition of a genuine symmetric bimonoidal $G$-category.
-Even operadically, where we do have a definition of a genuine permutative $G$-category, we do not have a definition of a genuine bipermutative $G$-category.
+Although we have a definition of a genuine permutative $G$-category, we do not have a comparably simple definition of a genuine bipermutative $G$-category.
 The previous examples show that we do have examples of $E_{\infty}$ ring $G$-categories.
-However, we do not know how to construct $E_{\infty}$ ring $G$-categories from general naive bipermutative $G$-categories.
+In \cite{GMMOMult}, we will show how to construct $E_{\infty}$ ring $G$-categories from general naive bipermutative $G$-categories, in particular nonequivariant bipermutative categories, and we will show how to construct genuine commutative ring $G$-spectra from them.

-\section{The $\sP_G$-category $\sE_G(X)$ and the BPQ-theorem}
+\section{The $\sV_G$-category $\sE^U_G(X)$ and the BPQ-theorem}

-We now return to the BPQ-theorem, but thinking in terms of $\sP_G$-categories rather than $\sO_G$-categories.
+We now return to the categorical BPQ-theorem, but thinking in terms of $\sV_G$-categories rather than $\sP_G$-categories.
 This gives a more intuitive approach to the $G$-category of finite sets over a $G$-space $X$.

-\subsection{The $G$-category $\sE_G(X)$ of finite sets over $X$}
+\subsection{The $G$-category $\sE^U_G(X)$ of finite sets over $X$}

 \begin{defn}\mylabel{E(G,X)} Let $X$ be a $G$-space.
-We define the $G$-groupoid $\sE_G(X)=\sE_G^{\sP}(X)$ of finite sets over $X$.
+We define the $G$-groupoid $\sE^U_G(X)=\sE_G^{\sV}(X)$ of finite sets over $X$.
 Its objects are the functions $p\colon A\rtarr X$, where $A$ is a finite subset of our ambient $G$-set $U$.
-For a second function $q\colon B\rtarr X$, a map $f\colon p\rtarr q$ is a bijection $\al\colon A\rtarr B$ such that $q\com \al = p$.
+For a second function $q\colon B\rtarr X$, a map $\nu \colon p\rtarr q$ is a bijection $\nu \colon A\rtarr B$ such that $q\com \nu= p$.
 Composition is given by composition of functions over $X$.
 The group $G$ acts by translation of $G$-sets and conjugation on all maps in sight.
 Thus, for an object $p\colon A\rtarr X$, $gp\colon gA\rtarr X$ is given by $(gp)(ga) = g(p(a))$.
-For a map $f\colon p\rtarr q$, $gf\colon gA\rtarr gB$ is given by $(gf)(ga) = g(f(a))$.
+For a map $\nu \colon p\rtarr q$, $g\nu \colon gA\rtarr gB$ is given by $(g\nu)(ga) = g(\nu(a))$.